What is Your Value Proposition and How Do You Present it?

 In an ideal world you divide your audiences first before delivering on your value proposition.

 On ad network sites you will most likely have a button for “advertisers” and one for “publishers”.
-Likewise online shops that sell fashion will have a women/men choice on the frontpage.

 How do you put your value proposition into words?

-Presenting the value proposition is not as easy as it might sound at first.
 Also you must make sure that the value proposition comes first and the call to action comes second.

-There have been test results published recently which contrary to industry best practices claimed that having your call to action below the fold – that is hidden in the invisible area of a page.
+There have been test results published which contrary to industry best practices claimed that having your call to action below the fold – that is hidden in the invisible area of a page.

 That way you have to scroll actually.
 Apparently it has boosted the conversion rate.
 Why?
 Most probably in these cases the value proposition took a while to get delivered.

-It was presented as lots of text or a video you have to watch first.
 Thus the people who saw the call to action were not ready yet to perform the action the call to action asked them for.

 Please ask yourself: what is your value proposition and how do you present it?